dblinkhorn/file_renamer/readme.md

-Batch Renamer
+File Renamer

 This script inspects a target directory and will evaluate all files in the directory, and in all sub-directories, and rename any file whose name matches user-specified rename rules.
-Before running this script, you will need to specify the following values within 'batch_renamer.py':
+Before running this script, you will need to specify the following values within 'file_renamer.py':

 1.  target_path -- This is the root folder the script will inspect.